rm511130/fact/README.md

 $ cd /work
 $ git clone https://github.com/rm511130/fact
 $ cd /work/fact
-$ ls -a
-.		..		.git		Dockerfile	Godeps		Procfile	README.md	fact.go
 $ go run fact.go

-You should see a message like this one:  [martini] listening on :3000 (development)
+You should see a message like this one:  2020/03/02 16:19:05 Starting Factorial Application...
 You can then test it:        http://localhost:3000/5
 And you'll get as a reply:   Calculating Factorials: 5! = 120